deltachat/mailadm/doc/index.rst

 What you need to do:

-* migrate your dovecot accounts to mailadm
+* create all existing dovecot accounts in mailcow
 * create a master password for dovecot
-* do an IMAP sync to migrate all the dovecot accounts to mailcow (see https://mailcow.github.io/mailcow-dockerized-docs/post_installation/firststeps-sync_jobs_migration/)
+* do an IMAP sync to migrate the inboxes of all the dovecot accounts to mailcow (see https://mailcow.github.io/mailcow-dockerized-docs/post_installation/firststeps-sync_jobs_migration/)
-* migrate the mailadm database (maybe this script works for you:
+* migrate the mailadm database (maybe the ``mailadm migrate-db`` command works for you; but better make a backup beforehand)
-  ``scripts/migrate-pre-mailcow-db.py``)
-* re-initialize the mailadm database with your mailcow credentials (see above:
+* re-configure mailadm with your mailcow credentials (see configuration-details_)
-  Quick Start)

 If you get ``NOT NULL constraint failed: users.hash_pw`` errors when you try to create a user, you probably need to migrate your database.
 You can use